Io-x/zdocs/OperatingSystems.md

 6. With the aid of a diagram, differentiate the monolithic and layered structure of an operating system.

-7. Describe the following in relation to I/O operations: programmed I/O, interrupt-driven I/O, and direct memory access.
+7. Describe the following in relation to I/O operations: programmed I/O, interrupt-driven I/O, direct memory access.

-8. Given the following queue: 95, 180, 34, 7, 119, 11, 123, 80, 62, 64, with the Read-write head initially at track 50 and the tail track being at 1, draw a Gantt chart that calculates the average seek time for the disk tracks using the SCAN algorithm.
+8. Given the following queue: 95, 180, 34, 7, 119, 11, 123, 80, 62, 64, with the Read-write head initially at track 50 and the tail track being at 1.Draw a Gantt chart that calculates the average seek time for the disk tracks using the SCAN algorithm.

 9. Explain any four possible reasons why a process may terminate and return its resources to the systems, with its process control block (PCB) erased.